zafor158/BanglaFinGPT/README.md

 * 📚 Financial Expertise: Specializes in Tax, VAT, Customs, and general finance.
 * 🔍 Context-Aware Responses: Combines retrieved documents and Q&A generation for precision.
 * 🤖 AI-Powered Assistance: Built for individuals and businesses needing accurate financial insights.

+# ✨ About BanglaFinGPT
+BanglaFinGPT is a fine-tuned version of Lama 3.2  specialized for financial tasks in Bangladesh.
+It enables users to effortlessly understand complex financial regulations and make informed decisions.